aws-samples/aws-cdk-managed-elkk/README.md

 ### Boostrap the CDK

-Create the CDK configuration bucket.
+Create the CDK configuration by bootstrapping the CDK.

 ```bash
 # bootstrap the cdk